Longevity Analytics Explained

 Prof. Milevsky has interests in a number of commercial ventures, which are explained and disclosed here.

-Moshe A. Milevsky is a finance professor at the Schulich School of Business at York University in Toronto.
-He is also a member of the graduate faculty in the Department of Mathematics and Statistics and Managing Director of PiLECo.
+Moshe A. Milevsky is a tenured Professor of Finance at the Schulich School of Business and a member of the graduate faculty in the Department of Mathematics and Statistics at York University in Toronto, Canada.

 My day-job at the University revolves around teaching undergraduate, graduate and doctoral students, courses on wealth management, investments, insurance, pensions and retirement planning.